‘Bridgerton’ author on the female gaze and why the show’s sex scenes are revolutionary, not raunchy

 It’s fascinating to look at just how much ideas of consent have changed since The Duke and I first hit shelves in 2000.
 While sexual consent undoubtedly still has its shortcomings, it’s understood by a much greater swath of the public, who were made uncomfortable enough to voice their concern about the scene in the Netflix series.
 These kinds of cultural shifts are typically generations in the making, but the line between consensual sex and rape has clearly been firmly drawn in that short twenty years, no doubt aided by a handful of shows who have brought female sexuality and consent to the forefront of its programme and plots.

 Even Sex Education has been changing how we talk about sex and female pleasure.
-A show loved by young and old alike, the most recent season is a prime example of how important it is to question what society has deemed “the norm” for so long.
+A show loved by both young and old alike, the most recent season is a prime example of how important it is to question what society has deemed “the norm” for so long.
 The series facilitates conversations about everything from the patriarchy to fertility, sexual fantasies, and the non-binary experience… always in a carefully considered and thoughtful way.

-As Julia Quinn already established, describing Bridgerton and other series that portray sex in a way that varies from what we’re typically used to seeing, as “raunchy” does them a disservice.
+As Julia Quinn has already established, describing Bridgerton and other series that portray sex in a way that varies from what we’re typically used to seeing, as “raunchy” does them a disservice.
 None of the above shows are any more explicit than other pre-existing programmes, and the focus on female pleasure shouldn’t immediately goad you into thinking that they’re “risqué”, “provocative” or “erotic”.

 Female pleasure has been emitted from conversations about sex for too long and it’s about time that the entertainment world starts addressing the orgasm gap with their content.